Differentiable Motion Manifold Primitives for Reactive Motion Generation under Kinodynamic Constraints: Differentiable Motion Manifold Primitives

+Because $p(z|\tau)$ may be multimodal and highly nonconvex, we employ a flow‑based generative model~\cite{chen2018neural,lipman2022flow} for sufficient expressiveness.
+In latent space $Z$, we define a neural velocity field $v_\gamma(s,\tau,z)$ with parameters $\gamma$ and evolve it by

-Given a Gaussian prior distribution $p_0(z)$, we model $p_\gamma(z|\tau)$ as a pushforward of $p_0$ by the flow of $v_\gamma$.
-For example, to sample from $p_\gamma(z|\tau)$, we first sample from $p_0$ and solve the ODE from $s=0$ to $s=1$.
-We use the flow matching~\cite{lipman2022flow} to train $v_\gamma$, a simulation-free approach that is much more efficient than the conventional maximum log-likelihood method.
+treating $p_\gamma(z|\tau)$ as the pushforward of a Gaussian prior $p_0(z)$.
+Sampling from $p_\gamma(z|\tau)$ involves drawing $z_0\sim p_0$ and integrating the ODE from $s=0$ to $s=1$.
+We train $v_\gamma$ using flow matching~\cite{lipman2022flow}, a simulation‑free method that is more efficient than maximum‑likelihood training.